JORGEBAYUELO/i3wm-config/README.md

 6. Install and set up dunst for notification system

-7. Use feh or nitrigen for wallpapers
+7. Install and set up feh for wallpapers

 8. Set up NetworkManager + nm-applet